 Log In Register

-With fewer players at the poker table what we end up with is a wild game of 5 card stud that produce wild sideways trading and can last months.. at least until the kids are back at school.
-Continue reading
+With fewer players at the poker table what we end up with is a wild game of 5 card stud that produce swings and sideways trading which can last for months.. at least until the kids are back at school.

 Interactive Brokers – popular among the ‘smart money’ crowd – released the top 15 outstanding short positions of their customer as of April 17.